 Are you selling items on Facebook Marketplace or Craigslist?
-Then watch for this scam!
+Then watch out for the Google Voice Verification scam!

 The Setup